tmokmss/deploy-time-build/API.md

 - *Type:* string

-The path to the directory that contains your build artifacts (relative to the working directory.).
+Relative path from the working directory to the directory where the build artifacts are output.

 ---